MicrosoftDocs/Viva/Viva/goals/check-ins-and-progress-status.md

 While it is highly recommended to automate OKR progress updates either through an integrated data source, or via rollup from children objectives, the OKR owner might have better context on progress.
 In such cases, you can manually override the automated progress and status, and set them as you see fit.

 1. To the left of the progress bar, you'll find an icon that is indicative of the current progress mode.
-To know more about what the different progress modes are, [read our help article](https://help.ally.io/en/articles/4754259-progress-modes).

 2. Upon clicking this icon, you'll find the option to make a check-in.
 Here, you'll find the current progress and status of the objective based on the automatic update.
 Select ‘Edit progress and status’ to make a manual check-in.